guyfisher/half-baked/readme.txt

 === Half-Baked ===

 Contributors: guyfisher
-Tags: red, two-columns, left-sidebar, fluid-layout, sticky-post, threaded-comments Requires at least: 4.1
+Tags: red, dark, two-columns, left-sidebar, fluid-layout, sticky-post, threaded-comments, translation-ready Requires at least: 4.1
-Tested up to: 4.1
+Tested up to: 4.4
 Stable tag: trunk

 A bold red, two-column theme that splits the index pages of your WordPress blog right down the middle.